cea-hpc/modules/doc/source/modulefile.rst

   determining the shell syntax of the commands produced by **modulecmd.tcl**.

-  If a *shelltypename* is given, returns 1 if **modulecmd.tcl**'s current shell type is *shelltypename*, returns 0 elsewhere. *shelltypename* can be: sh, csh, fish, tcl, perl, python, ruby, lisp, cmake, r.
+  If a *shelltypename* is given, returns 1 if **modulecmd.tcl**'s current shell type is *shelltypename*, returns 0 otherwise. *shelltypename* can be: sh, csh, fish, tcl, perl, python, ruby, lisp, cmake, r.

  **module-info alias** name